 - liver disease

-- heart problems
+- · heart problems

-- myasthenia gravis, a condition in which muscles become weak and tire easily
+- myasthenia gravis, a condition in which muscles become weak and tire easily.

 - eye disorder

-- pneumonia.
+- pneumonia

+- you are taking other medicines which are known to cause serious disturbances in heart rhythm

+- if you have heart problems

 Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.